cjmartin/launchcalendar.org/_posts/2025-05-30-falcon-9-starlink-group-11-18.md

 payload-type: satellite
 payload-description: >-
-  A batch of 27 Starlink V2 Mini communications satellites for SpaceX's Starlink broadband constellation, to be deployed from Vandenberg into low Earth orbit.
-  These smallsats were launched on a Falcon 9 during a foggy Saturday, expanding the growing Starlink constellation.
+  A batch of 27 Starlink V2 Mini communications satellites for SpaceX's Starlink broadband constellation, deployed from Vandenberg into low Earth orbit on a southern trajectory to 53 degree inclination, launched during a foggy Saturday.
+These smallsats expand the growing Starlink constellation.
 links:
   - title: Falcon 9 | Starlink Group 11-18 Launch Discussion
     type: